mahyarnajibi/SNIPER/README.md

 ```
 python main_train.py
 ```

 The default settings can be overwritten by passing a configuration file (see the ```configs``` folder for example configuration files).
 The path to the configuration file can be passed as an argument to the above script with the ```--cfg``` flag .

+Please note that the default config file has the same settings used to train the released models.
+If you are using a GPU with less amount of memory, please consider reducing the training batch size (by setting ```TRAIN.BATCH_IMAGES``` in the config file).
+Also, multi-processing is used to process the data.
+For lower amounts of memory, you may need to reduce the number of processes and number of threads according to your system (by setting ```TRAIN.NUM_PROCESS``` and ```TRAIN.NUM_THREAD```).

 <a name="evaluating"></a>